-The University has a managed travel program.
-Travel policy is established to ensure prudent use of University resources while ensuring the safety of travelers and minimizing the administrative burden on travelers and support staff.
+The university has a managed travel program.
+Travel policy is established to ensure prudent use of university resources while ensuring the safety of travelers and minimizing the administrative burden on travelers and support staff.

-Note: It is not recommended that the My Corporate Card be used for meals and incidental expenses, as the University reimburses a per diem allowance, not actual expenses.
+Note: It is not recommended that the My Corporate Card be used for meals and incidental expenses, as the university reimburses a per diem allowance, not actual expenses.

 Provided meals – reimbursement must be reduced for any meals provided to the traveler within the scope of their business travel (e.g. lunch included in a conference registration fee, business dinner with colleagues for which the traveler didn’t pay).
-Reductions are 50% for dinner, 30% for lunch, and 20% for dinner.
+Reductions are 50% for dinner, 30% for lunch, and 20% for breakfast.
 This reduction applies to all days of travel, including the first/last day.
-The incidental portion of M&IE is not affected by this reduction.
+The incidental portion of the meals and incidental expenses is not affected by this reduction.

 Note: Continental breakfast (provided by a lodging facility or conference) or meals provided as part of an airline ticket do not require a deduction from a traveler’s per diem allowance.

-Failure to comply with UW–Madison Travel Policy or Procedures may result in disciplinary steps, up to and including dismissal.
+Failure to comply with UW–Madison travel policy or procedures may result in disciplinary steps, up to and including dismissal.